Phiwe-Deluca/Mind_Tales/README.md

 ---

 ## 📚 Learning Journey
-This isn’t a finished product—it’s a living system that evolves as I do. **MindTales** is both a technical playground and a creative canvas.
+This isn’t a finished product it’s a living system that evolves as I do. **MindTales** is both a technical playground and a creative canvas.
 Feel free to fork it, remix it, or leave a star if you vibe with the vision.

 ---